Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/layout/columns.md

 #### Margin utilities

-With the move to flexbox in v4, you can use margin utilities like `.me-auto` to force sibling columns away from one another.
+You can use margin utilities like `.me-auto` to force sibling columns away from one another.

 {{< example class="bd-example-row" >}}
 <div class="container text-center">